Phonograph: Volta's early challenge

 Meanwhile, Bell, a scientist and experimenter at heart, was looking for new worlds to conquer after having patented the telephone.
 According to Sumner Tainter, it was through Gardiner Green Hubbard that Bell took up the phonograph challenge.
-Bell had married Hubbard's daughter Mabel in 1879 while Hubbard was president of the Edison Speaking Phonograph Co., and his organization, which had purchased the Edison patent, was financially troubled because people did not want to buy a machine which seldom worked well and proved difficult for the average person to operate.
+Bell had married Hubbard's daughter Mabel in 1879 while Hubbard was president of the Edison Speaking Phonograph Co., and his organization, which had purchased the Edison patent, was financially troubled because people did not want to buy a machine that seldom worked well and proved difficult for the average person to operate.

 Volta Graphophone

-The sound vibrations had been indented in the wax which had been applied to the Edison phonograph.
+The sound vibrations had been indented in the wax that had been applied to the Edison phonograph.
 The following was the text of one of their recordings: "There are more things in heaven and earth, Horatio, than are dreamed of in your philosophy.
 I am a Graphophone and my mother was a phonograph."
 Most of the disc machines designed at the Volta Lab had their disc mounted on vertical turntables.
 The explanation is that in the early experiments, the turntable, with disc, was mounted on the shop lathe, along with the recording and reproducing heads.
 Later, when the complete models were built, most of them featured vertical turntables.